hayes/altr/README.md

 add a filter to altr
  * name: name of the filter
  * filter: the filter constructor function, accepts parts, and an update function

-### `altr.templateString(template, callback)`
- * template: a template string, may contain `{{ my.value }}` type tags
- * callback: a function that will be called when the template result changes

 returns a function that takes a state object that is used to update the template. if this new value changes the resulting template the callback will be called with the new value.

-### `altr.createAccessor(lookup, callback, all)`
- * lookup: a lookup string.
-May contain anything described in the value section above.
- * callback: a function that will be called when the resulting value changes
- * all: if true the callback will be called even if result has not changed.

 returns a that takes a new state.
 If this state change causes the value to change, or the all flag is set to true.  the callback will be called with the resulting value.